About the effect of coffee on different body systems in facts and opinions. Harm from coffee. Statement based on facts

 • calcium.

-Harm to fertility
+Harm to Fertility

-Harm to fetus and unborn child
+Harm to the fetus and unborn child

-Pregnant women should refrain from drinking coffee.
+Pregnant women should avoid drinking coffee.

-• the risk of developing cardiovascular pathologies;
+• risk of developing cardiovascular pathologies;

 • delayed physical and mental development;